Getting to Know the Pumas and Jaguars of Xcaret

 Animal Welfare Work at Xcaret

-The specimens under the professional care of the group have a preventive medicine plan, which consists of medical check-ups ranging from general to specific.
+The specimens under the professional care of Xcaret have a preventive medicine plan, which consists of measures, activities, and medical attention to prevent, detect, and/or control diseases in a timely manner.

 In the case of felines, caretakers monitor their behavior visually every day and evaluate their physical condition.
 They also perform voluntary weighing once a month.

-More specifically, once a year, veterinarians schedule a complete check-up, which includes a physical exam, dental cleaning, X-rays, ultrasound, blood tests, and deworming.
+More specifically, once a year, the Veterinarian Team performs a complete check-up for each specimen, which includes a physical exam, dental cleaning, deworming, vaccination, blood tests, and veterinary imaging studies such as X-rays and ultrasounds.

 default